Kalayna Price

 Kalayna Price is an American author best known for her Alex Craft novels, an urban fantasy series about a witch who solves crimes by speaking to the dead.
-She is represented by Lucienne Diver of the Knight Agency.

 Biography

-Price has a BFA in Studio art from the University of South Carolina.
+Price has a BFA in studio art from the University of South Carolina.
 She is a member of Science Fiction Writers of America and is a regular contributor to Magical Words, an educational blog for writers written by writers, agents, and editors.

 In the US, Price is published by Roc (Penguin USA) and Bell Bridge Books.
 Her Alex Craft novels are also available through Penguin in the UK, Australia, and New Zealand.
 German rights language for both series are held by Blanvalet, and it has been announced that French, Romanian, and Polish language rights have been sold.